Clayton Kershaw: 2008 season: Rookie year

-2009 season: Second year
+2009 season

 On April 15, 2009, Kershaw pitched seven innings, striking out 13 batters while allowing only one hit (a solo home run) against the rival San Francisco Giants.
 On May 17, Kershaw did not allow a hit against the Florida Marlins through seven innings, then gave up a lead-off double to Florida's Cody Ross.
 In 2009, despite an 8–8 record, he led the major leagues in opposing batting average (.200), opposing slugging percentage (.282), and hits per nine innings (6.26).
 He also posted an ERA of 2.79 and 185 strikeouts.
 Kershaw also walked 91 batters, which was second most in the National League (NL).

 Kershaw made his playoff starting debut against the St. Louis Cardinals in the National League Division Series (NLDS).
 He went 6 2/3 innings, striking out four, walking one, and ended up getting a no-decision (the Dodgers went on to win the game in the ninth inning).
 At 21 years old, he started the opener of the NLCS against the Philadelphia Phillies and was the third youngest pitcher to ever start a playoff series opener, behind only Fernando Valenzuela in the 1981 NLDS and Rick Ankiel in the 2000 NLDS.